 1. The cost of modifications

-You always want your car to look like it came fresh out of the shop, even if you have had it for a while.
-But be wary of what type of upgrades you want to your vehicle.
+You always want your car to look like it came fresh from the shop, even if you have had it for a while.
+But be wary of what type of upgrades you want to add to your vehicle.
 Some modifications could trigger a spike in your insurance when you least expect it.

 For example, if you make adjustments to improve your car’s horsepower, prepare to pay a higher premium for it.